-There are two output modules for logging information about files extracted.
-The first is eve. files which is an eve sub-logger that logs fileinfo records.
+There are two output modules for logging information about extracted files.
+The first is eve.files which is an eve sub-logger that logs fileinfo records.
 These fileinfo records provide metadata about the file, but not the actual file contents.